Suggested Answers to Discussion Questions for

 c.
 Where is Albania located?
 Suggested Response: Albania is in the Balkans, just north of Greece in Southeastern Europe.

 d.
 What is the primary religions in Albania?
 Suggested Response: Islam (58%) and Christianity.

-EXTRA CREDIT QUESTION: Assume that when Tonio reaches the seashore, he searches for Clara but he cannot find her.
-Briefly, describe the next five years of his life and its relationship to his past.
+EXTRA CREDIT QUESTION: Assume that when Tonio reaches his destination at the end of the film, he cannot find the person he was looking for.
+Also ssume that you are the screenwriter and continue the story, briefly describing the next five years of Tonio's life.
 Suggested Response: There is no one right answer.
 A good answer will relate in some way to how he deals with the loss of the Kid and the new environment away from the honor culture of his home.
 For example, he could find another woman to marry and raise a family in which the children are nurtured and loved.
 He could devote himself to caring for orphaned children and work out his sorrow in that manner.
 Or, he could be overwhelmed by a sense of guilt at the Kid's sacrifice and be paralyzed emotionally.

 The Comprehension Test/Homework Assignment ends here.

-2. Change the ending of the film that so that the tragedy did not occur.
+2. Without changing the personality characteristics of the main characters, describe how you would change the ending of the film so that the tragedy does not occur.
 What happens to all of the main characters in your treatment?
 Suggested Response: There is no one right response.
-A good answer will deal with the issue of how the children extricate themselves from the honor culture.
+A good answer will deal with the issue of how the children extricate themselves from the honor culture and the vendetta.
 One possibility is that Tonio and the Kid could have left together.
 The situation they were in was not something that they could control or change.
 The best thing to do was to just leave.